akka/akka/docs/src/main/paradox/client-side/client-transport.md

 ## Configuring Client Transports

-A @unidoc[ClientTransport] is configured slightly differently for the various layers of the HTTP client.
-Right now, configuration is only possible with code (and not through config files).
-There's currently no predefined way that would allow you to select different transports per target host (but you can easily define any kind of strategy by implementing @unidoc[ClientTransport] yourself).

-### Connection Pool Usage

-The @unidoc[ConnectionPoolSettings] class allows setting a custom transport for any of the pool methods.
-Use `ConnectionPoolSettings.withTransport` to configure a transport and pass those settings to one of the pool methods like
-@scala[`Http().singleRequest`, `Http().superPool`, or `Http().cachedHostConnectionPool`]
-@java[`Http.get(...).singleRequest`, `Http.get(...).superPool`, or `Http.get(...).cachedHostConnectionPool`].

-### Single Connection Usage

-You can configure a custom transport for a single HTTP connection by passing it to the `Http().outgoingConnectionUsingTransport` method.
+A @unidoc[ClientTransport] can be configured in the @unidoc[ClientConnectionSettings].
+Right now, this is not possible through config files but only by code.
+First, use `ClientConnectionSettings.withTransport` to configure a transport, then use `ConnectionPoolSettings.withConnectionSettings`. @unidoc[ClientConnectionSettings] can be passed to all client-side entry points in @unidoc[Http].

 ## Predefined Transports